harryhdt/svelte-simple-form/README.md

 - Designed specifically for **Svelte 5**, leveraging its reactive primitives (`$state`, `$effect`, `tick`).
 - Supports deeply nested objects and arrays with full type safety via `Path<T>`.
-- Validation is optional but highly recommended using [Zod](https://github.com/colinhacks/zod).
+- Validation is _unopinionated_ — you can use manual validation or any library you prefer.
-- `onChange` is triggered for every changed field with path and new value.
+- `onChange` is triggered for every changed field with path and new value, you can use it for validate field.
 - Use `form.isDirty` to track if the user has modified the form.
 - `resetField` allows fine-grained reset of individual nested fields.
 - `setError` and `removeError` allows manual setting of errors for specific fields.